 The Tortilla Channel is full with delicious flour tortilla recipes.
-A small selection:
+A small selection of recipes:

 - French toast tortilla – easy breakfast recipe with egg and fruit

-- Simple shredded chicken enchilada – made with flour tortillas and pulled chicken
+- Simple shredded chicken enchilada – made with homemade wraps and pulled chicken

 - Turkey ranch pinwheels – delicious snack made with tortillas and turkey

-- Sweet bunuelos – a sweet dessert made with cream cheese and tortillas
+- Sweet bunuelos – a sweet dessert made with cream cheese and tortilla wraps

 - Apple pie taquitos – An all time favorite with apple pie filling and tortillas

 See how to make flour tortillas

 Want to see how to make flour tortillas with 4 ingredients?
 Watch the instruction video below.
 It is one of the easiest tortilla wrap recipes you will find:

 Have fun with this how to make flour tortillas recipe!
 If you make any my recipes tag @thetortillachannel on Instagram or PIN on Pinterest.

 - 1 cup of spelt flour